 Day 15: Amboseli to Nairobi

-After breakfast at the lodge, drive to Nairobi and take lunch at Carnivore Restaurant with its glowing BBQs serving all manner of meats.
+After breakfast at the camp, drive to Nairobi and take lunch at Carnivore Restaurant with its glowing BBQs serving all manner of meats.
 Depart for your flight home.

 Come back soon.